inc/tilt/README.md

 ## Command Line Interface

+The following is a description of some of the most important Tilt commands, for a complete list see `tilt help`.

 ### Init

 This command creates a new Tilt wallet.
 You only need to do this once.
 This will create a ~/.tilt directory containing your wallet key.